MarBenitez/airbnb-rio-analysis-nb/README.md

 - Visualize correlations using heatmaps or scatter plots
 - Identify highly correlated variables
 - Understand relationships between different features

+## Notebooks
+To run the analysis:

+- In you local: simply download and open [airbnb_rio.ipynb](https://github.com/MarBenitez/airbnb-rio-analysis-nb/blob/main/airbnb_rio.ipynb), in Jupyter Notebook or Jupyter Lab and follow the code cells.
+The notebook is thoroughly documented to guide you through the analysis process.

+- Colab and Drive: follow the link to the [notebook](https://drive.google.com/file/d/1DzsAfISkh0MmKJOsDz-e2xPfXQqyhDYO/view?usp=sharing) and to the [folder](https://drive.google.com/drive/folders/1t860c_fNDIO7j4IWnhpWcynj6zNL05lb?usp=sharing).

 ## Interactive Application Development